scrollytelling/app/README.md

 Remember you need to run background jobs to process uploads.
 See `Procfile`.

+To inspect the queues, visit `/background_jobs` with a web browser.
+You need to be authenticated to do so.

 ## Environment variables

 Make sure to create config/application.yml and set the ENV variables.